Adobe Managed CDN

 Content is purged by URL and by cache tag/key.

-Push invalidation is enabled by adding specific properties to the project's configuration (an Excel workbook named .helix/config.xlsx
+Push invalidation is enabled by adding specific properties to the project's configuration.
+Depending on how you author your content, this is done in two different ways:

 key | value | comment |